 The privilege to publish hosted scene layers is required to share a web scene layer.
 Web scene layers with associated feature layers additionally require the privilege to publish hosted feature layers when sharing to ArcGIS Online and ArcGIS Enterprise with the option to copy all data; sharing to ArcGIS Enterprise with the option to reference registered data instead requires the privilege to publish server-based layers.

 Web scene layers are published in the projection of your scene.
 If you plan to consume the web scene layer in existing web scenes, ensure the scene is in the correct projection.
 Additional guidelines for authoring 3D feature layers for publishing are outlined in Operational layers.

-Share a web scene layer
+Share a web scene layer using the default configuration

 - Open a 3D scene.

-The Share Web Layer pane appears.
+The Share As Web Layer pane appears.

 - Complete the Summary and Tags fields.

 - When sharing a web scene layer with an associated feature layer to ArcGIS Enterprise, if you want the feature layer to reference registered data sources, click the Reference registered data option.
 Enabling Reference registered data will additionally include a map image layer.

 - Under Location, use the Folder menu to choose a folder in your portal content in which to store the web layer.
 Optionally create a folder.

 By default, the web layer is stored at the root level of your portal content.